code-with-amitk/Code-examples/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md

 - **Seeder:**
   - Peer that provide a complete file with all of its pieces.
   - This file contains information about the data, including the pieces and their hashes.
-- **Leecher** All others clients in the swarm are known as leechers, who have some fragment of file.
+- **Leecher** All others clients in the swarm are known as leechers, who have some fragment of file but want more fragments.
 - **Fragment size** Configurable default 256KB.
 Varies from  64 KB to 4 MB.
 - **Block**  The unit of data transfer between two peers is that of a block, default 16 Kbyte.
 - **Seed:** Peer that provides a file, maybe a portion of file.